awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 + **`nextStep`**: This option specifies which step in an automation to process next after successfully completing a step\.
 + **`isEnd`**: This option stops an automation at the end of a specific step\.
 The default value for this option is false\.
 + **`isCritical`**: This option designates a step as critical for the successful completion of the automation\.
 If a step with this designation fails, then Automation reports the final status of the automation as `Failed`\.
 The default value for this option is `true`\.
-+ **`onFailure`**: This option indicates whether the automation should abort, continue, or go to a different step on failure\.
++ **`onFailure`**: This option indicates whether the automation should stop, continue, or go to a different step on failure\.
 The default value for this option is abort\.

 The following section describes the `aws:branch` automation action\.
 For more information about the `nextStep`, `isEnd`, `isCritical`, and `onFailure` options, see [Examples of how to use dynamic options](#automation-branchdocs-examples)\.